pjf/exobrain/README.md

 **Step 1: Install exobrain**

+The following works for a fresh install of Ubuntu 13.10.

 Firstly, make sure you've got all the dependencies:

     $ sudo apt-get install libzmq-dev libexpat-dev libnet-ssleay-perl \